Roblox/creator-docs/content/en-us/scripting/multithreading.md

 ## Example: Server-side Procedural Terrain Generation

 To create a very large world for your experience, you can populate the world dynamically on the server.
-Usually you can generate the world in independent chunks, and the generator script needs to do a lot of math for objects placement, materials usage, and voxel filling.
+Usually you can generate the world in independent chunks, and the generator script needs to do a lot of math for object placement, materials usage, and voxel filling.
 You can run the generation code in parallel to improve the efficiency of the process, as the following code sample shows:

 ```lua
 -- To achieve parallel execution, we need to use multiple actors